adamus1red/animated-octo-wookie/projects/gs-tutorials.md

 title: Tutorials
 ---

 Starting in 2013, GeekSoc has run tutorials for students interesting in learning more about the world of technology.
-Drawing on the skills of our members, we’ve offered tutorials on Linux basics, and are looking to expand the range of subjects depending on student interests.
+Drawing on the skills of our members, we've offered tutorials on Linux basics, and are looking to expand the range of subjects depending on student interests.

 * Oct 9th – Intro to Basic Linux Cmdline, Overview of GeekSoc services, Brief intro to Git and social coding